amanrai31/React2/README3.md

 ```

 - 2 main reasons =>
-1. As we have discussed before each render’s state values are fixed, so the value of number inside the first render’s event handler is always 0
+1. As we have discussed before, each render’s state values are fixed, so the value of number inside the first render’s event handler is always 0
 2. React waits until all code in the event handlers has run before processing your state updates.
 Re-render only happens after all these setNumber() calls. (waiter taking orders analogy).
 This behaviour is called **Batching** (Put all setter f/n in queue )

 **NOTE :** React does not batch across multiple intentional events like clicks—each click is handled separately.

-**Updater function** => Function inside state setter f/n.
-React Batches the Updater function too.(REACT Puts it in queue) (Should be pure)
+### Updater function => Function inside state setter f/n.
+(Should be pure)

+- React queues this function to be processed after all the other code in the event handler has run.
+- During the next render, React goes through the queue and gives you the final updated state.
+  **Then React takes the return value of your previous updater function and passes it to the next updater as n, and so on:**

 **NOTE :** After the event handler completes, React will trigger a re-render.
 During the re-render, React will process the queue.